 There is also nothing weak about others having these conversations for us, at least to open it up….
 “My intern is pretty upset about a discussion you guys had.
-I truly don’t know what happened , but the impact was pretty bad .
+I don’t know what happened, but the impact was pretty bad.
 I thought you’d like to know as I doubt that was intended …..”
 VB

 These lessons shouldn’t be just for one someone speaks rudely to you.
 It’s our job to look after our colleagues too…

-Calling out rudeness when witnessed is also vital.
-As a senior clinician while it is easy to pretend you haven’t overheard conversations, letting things go because they don’t directly affect you propagates a culture in which the status quo remains acceptable.
+I would also like to point out that calling out rudeness when witnessed is also important.
+As a senior clinician, while it is easy to pretend you haven’t overheard conversations, letting things go because they don’t directly affect you propagates a culture in which the status quo remains acceptable.
 DR

 Sometimes, your response will make the person realise they were rude.
 And they might even apologise.
 Allow them to do so!